 Collaborating in COMBACTE

 In COMBACTE scientists from industry and academia are working together for the first time in history on a mutual objective: finding novel treatments for antibiotic resistant infections.
-Already over 750 hospitals and 450 laboratories are participating.
-Together with industry partners MedImmune (AstraZeneca), Pfizer, Da Volterra, AiCuris and The Medicines Company.
+Already over 910 hospitals and 740 laboratories are participating.
+Together with industry partners MedImmune (AstraZeneca), Pfizer, GSK, Da Volterra, and AiCuris.
 Sharing insights, performing trials, working shoulder to shoulder in labs.

 The collaboration is invigorating to both parties.
 Major results are no doubt in the offing.
 More comprehensive and accurate insights, better trial designs, and improved vigor for conducting trials.
 All to speed up the process of developing novel treatments and finding promising results.